The Indoraptor has several themes relating to wolves:

 How many people were interested in buying the Indoraptor, even after being told he's a flawed prototype and not for sale.
 Granted, it wasn't explained to them how the lack of empathy and proper bond with a trained handler makes him useless as an Attack Animal, leading to regular amounts of horror at how badly this would likely go when they tried to sic him on their enemies.
 However, there is a use this animal can easily be put to as-is.
 How many The Mafiya types might want to have their own Rancor on handto feed people to?

-Someone on one of the other pages Joked that the Indoraptor is a literal Indoor Raptor, which is funny until you realise that was the point.
+In the Fridge Brilliance part of this page, it's joked that the Indoraptor is a literal Indoor Raptor, which is funny until you realise that was the point.
 The Indoraptor isn't just designed as a super-soldier for a battlefield, it's an assassin designed for urban hunting, designed to hunt targets inside buildings.

 We see many dinosaurs jump into the ocean to escape the volcano, given how close Nublar is to Costa Rica it's likely they're going to experience a dinosaur invasion very soon.
 The herbivores likely won't be too much of an issue but we saw multiple carnivores among the stampede and they're going to be hungry when to they get to shore.